matomo-org/developer-documentation/docs/maintaining-translations.md

 10. If the repository doesn't contain a LICENSE file, you need to select a "Translation license"
 11. This should automatically import all existing translations from this repository
 12. Don't forget to [add a webhook](https://developer.matomo.org/guides/translations#importing-your-plugins-strings-in-the-translation-platform) to the repository, so that Weblate is immediately notified of source string changes.
+13. After the component was created some settings and addons need to be configured.
+See (Configuring a component)[#configuring-a-component].

+### Removing a Component

+Whenever a plugin is no longer available or discontinued we remove the component from Weblate, so translators don’t waste any time with translating texts that are no longer used.

+1. Go to the component tab within the Matomo Weblate project
+2. Scroll through the list and click on the component that should be removed.
+3. Open the Manage menu and click on Removal
+4. On the next screen you need to confirm the removal by repeating the components name
+5. Once this has happened the component should be removed.

+*Note: translations of removed plugins will still be stored in Weblate’s translation memory.
+If the same resource would be readded later, all translation would be automatically filled in again (if the text matches exactly).*

+### Updating Translations

+Translations on GitHub are updated through automatic processes.
+Weblate maintains a fork of each repository where changes to translations are automatically commited.
+Once there are any changes they will be pushed and the Weblate bot will create a pull request to merge the updated translations.

+Those translation PRs should be merged at least once a week, to avoid any merge conflicts in Weblate’s fork.

 ### Adding a language